 - the memory can be associated with something already in memory (i.e. something we already understand), whereas things that are difficult to understand will be given lower priority.

-- The memories thus preserved are then consolidated by being stored in long term memory, and linked to other memories already there.
+The memories thus preserved are then consolidated by being stored in long term memory, and linked to other memories already there.
 We then have an understanding of the concept, in terms of concepts and words that we already know and understand.

 These processes can occur quickly if the information is straightforward, but can take days if the information is unusual or creates problems by being new, unusual or contrary to other knowledge in long term memory.
 Processing can be fatiguing – teens and adults can generally only process new information for about 10-20 minutes before they become fatigued, and further information can be lost.